Mojave Memorial Cross: History

 The cross was erected in 1934.
 The caretakers of the spot were introduced to it by a prospector named John Riley Bembry, who served as a medic in World War I and was one of the veterans who established the monument.

 The cross has been maintained by volunteers and was reconstructed after being destroyed.
 It was boarded up in 2002 after lower court rulings declared it illegal because of separation of church and state constitutional concerns.

 On April 28, 2010, the US Supreme Court ruled on Salazar v.
 Buono in a 5–4 decision that sent the case back to a lower court.
 The high court ruled there was no violation of the separation of church and state when Congress transferred the land surrounding the cross to a veterans group.
 Writing for the majority, Justice Anthony Kennedy wrote, "The goal of avoiding governmental endorsement [of religion] does not require eradication of all religious symbols in the public realm".

 In April 2012, a land exchange to remove Sunrise Rock from the Mojave National Preserve was approved by the U.S. District Court for the Central District of California.

 On Veterans Day, November 11, 2012, the cross was rededicated by Henry Sandoz in a ceremony.

+In the decades following its erection, the memorial has been periodically interpreted by historians and veterans’ organizations as part of a broader tradition of World War I battlefield and roadside crosses used by American servicemembers to mark graves and memorial sites, particularly in Europe.
+Such crosses, while religious in origin, were commonly employed in the interwar period as commemorative symbols for fallen soldiers regardless of individual faith, reflecting the cultural norms of the era in which many World War I memorials were established in the United States.